Web & Password Security FAQ

 It can be.
 Before you send your credit card number over the web, make sure:

 If it is a secure site, the URL of the site will begin with https (note the S at the end) rather than simply http.

 - The site is who it says it is.
 Some sites are confusing.
-Double check the URL before you do anything.
+Try the Trend Micro Site Saftey Checker to double check the URL if you're unsure.